toastmanAu/CKB-Node/README.md

 Hit download.

-Firefox should ask where you want to save to best put it in the “home\orangepi\ckb”folder.
-If it doesn’t ask where you want to save it’ll just go to   ~\Downloads.
+Firefox should ask where you want to save to best put it in the “home/orangepi/ckb”folder.
+If it doesn’t ask where you want to save it’ll just go to   ~/Downloads.
 Once downloaded close Firefox

 Press “ctrl+t” to bring up a new terminal window.